 We conduct pioneering research on corundum (ruby and sapphire) in sedimentary environments, which has significant implications for understanding placer deposits and conducting mineral exploration.
 We are actively developing novel approaches and applying them in the field.

 Image: Corundum crystal from a placer deposit shown with the tip of a needle.
 Field of view 1 mm.

 Exploration Method Development

 The discovery of new coloured gemstone deposits is crucial.
 And yet, new deposits are primarily discovered by chance.
-The Belley Research Group is conducting cutting-edge research to develop new ways of finding colored gemstone deposits.
+We are conducting cutting-edge research to develop new ways of finding colored gemstone deposits.